Practice as a Real Estate Agent

-The term “Real Estate Agent” refers to a natural or legal person whose occupation is to act as an intermediary for a land transaction for a fee.
-In parallel, Real Estate transaction refers to every transaction for the conclusion of an agreement for the sale, purchase, exchange or leasing of immovable property for a period exceeding one month, including assigning the property with valuable consideration or through the transfer of company shares.
+The term “Real Estate Agent” refers to a physical person or legal entity whose occupation is to act as an intermediary for a land transaction for a fee.
+In parallel, Real Estate transaction refers to every transaction for the conclusion of an agreement for the sale, purchase, exchange, or leasing of immovable property for a period exceeding one month, including assigning the property with valuable consideration or through the transfer of company shares.

 Who is Eligible

-The licence to practice as a Real Estate Agent can be granted both to natural persons and legal entities.
+The licence to practice as a Real Estate Agent can be granted both to a physical person or legal entity.

-Every natural person is eligible to register to the Register of Real Estate Agents, provided that the Council of Real Estate Agents is satisfied that he/she:
+Every physical person is eligible to register to the Register of Real Estate Agents, provided that the Council of Real Estate Agents is satisfied that he/she:

 (a) Is a citizen of the Republic or of any other EU member state (or a spouse or a child of a citizen of the Republic of Cyprus that has his/hers habitual residence in the territory of the Republic of Cyprus);